beachwood23/beachwood23.github.io/_posts/2014-06-11-automating-the-creation-of-posts-in-jekyll.md

 ---
 layout: post
-title: Automating the Creation of Posts in Jekyll
+title: Automating the creation of posts in Jekyll
 ---

 I like to automate things that are a bit tedious.
 So, I've automated a slightly tedious thing and probably put more time into than will pay off.
 But perhaps it might help someone else.